JackpotRising/jr-docs/docs/unity/integration.md

 !> Ensure you have an active tournament running.
 See [Create a Tournament](homebase/integration?id=create-a-tournament) for details.

-In order the display the Jackpot Rising SDK UI, we'll need an on-screen button within your game.
-We recommend adding this to your main menu.
+In order the display the Jackpot Rising SDK UI you will need to add an on-screen button.
+We recommend adding this to your game's main menu.

 ![Screenshot](media/trigger/001.png)

-> A high resolution version of this button can be found in **Plugins > JackpotRising > Buttons**, but feel free to create a custom button that matches your game's theme
+> A high resolution version of this button can be found in **Plugins > JackpotRising > Buttons**.
+Though feel free to create a custom button that matches your game's theme

 When pressed, the button should trigger the following call.
 This will trigger the SDK Overlay UI to display: